"a powerful, attention-getting voice..."

 - David Fox, Parterre Box

-American Basso Cantante Eric Delagrange, a recent graduate from the prestigious Academy of Vocal Arts, has been described by Opera News as “a truly excellent bass”, and commanding “a powerful, attention-getting voice” by Parterre.
+American Bass Eric Delagrange, a recent graduate from the prestigious Academy of Vocal Arts, has been described by Opera News as “a truly excellent bass”, and commanding “a powerful, attention-getting voice” by Parterre.

 A graduate of The Academy of Vocal Arts, Mr. Delagrange’s role credits include Colline (La bohème), Zaretsky (Eugene Onegin), Balthazar (La favorite), Le Duc (Roméo et Juliette), Don Alfonso (Così fan tutte), and Vodnik (Rusalka).
-On the concert stage he has sung with the Kennet Symphony, Houston Camerata, and Philadelphia Sinfonia.
+On the concert stage he has sung with Bethesda by the Sea, Kennett Symphony, Houston Camerata, and Philadelphia Sinfonia.
 Concert credits include Beethoven’s 9th Symphony, Rossini’s Stabat Mater, Mozart’s Requiem, Puccini’s Messa di Gloria, and Handel’s Messiah.

 Mr. Delagrange is an honored winner of numerous competitions.
-During 2021, and 2020, Mr. Delagrange was awarded 2nd prize winner from the Orpheus Vocal Competition, Finalist in XVI Montserrat Caballé International Singing Competition, and Special Judges Award & Audience Choice Winner of the Giargiari Bel Canto Competition.
-He has also won awards through the Orpheus Vocal Competition, Shreveport Opera, American Opera Society of Chicago Award, Kleinman Foundation, and Metropolitan Opera National Council Auditions.
+He was awarded 2nd prize winner from the Orpheus Vocal Competition, Finalist in XVI Montserrat Caballé International Singing Competition, and Special Judges Award & Audience Choice Winner of the Giargiari Bel Canto Competition.
+He has also won awards through the Orpheus Vocal Competition, The Shreveport Opera Competition, American Opera Society of Chicago Award, Kleinman Foundation, and Metropolitan National Council Auditions.